Armenia ‘has just 26 intensive care beds left for COVID-19 patients'

 Armenia appears to be in danger of running out of intensive care beds for coronavirus (COVID-19) patients.
 Only 26 such beds of the 186 in the country are free, Armenian health minister Arsen Torosyan was reported as saying by Public Radio of Armenia on May 24.

-Armenia ended its virus lockdown around three weeks ago, but it has since experienced a renewed surge in infections.
+Armenia ended its virus lockdown around three weeks ago, but it has since experienced a renewed surge in infections, with May 25 bringing the highest single-day growth in the number of cases, at 452, yet experienced.
 The country is impoverished and government officials have frankly stated that prolonging the lockdown without causing irreparable damage to the economy was not something they saw as achievable.

 Eurasianet reported on May 19 how an image of a cavernous, Soviet-era sports hall in the shadow of the Armenian genocide memorial in Yerevan had shocked Armenians.
 The hall was filled with row after row of empty beds, set aside in case the coronavirus outbreak overwhelmed the country’s hospitals.